fscdc/old-homepage/README.md

 # Sicheng Feng (冯思程)
 I am currently an undergraduate student in [Nankai University](https://www.nankai.edu.cn/), majoring in Computer Science and minoring in Actuarial Science.
-I’m looking to collaborate on LLM & AI4Sci.
+I’m looking for *co-worker* to collaborate on FMs & AI4Sci & AI4Bio.
 We can do some excellent works together.

 **Contact**: fscnkucs@gmail.com